 The moneychangers were needed because it was prohibited at the Temple to offer money that bore the image of a person or god.
 The official Roman coins were imprinted with the image of Caesar, so anyone with this impure money needed to trade it in for pure money.

 Pure animals, pure money, pure bodies–these were required to enter further into the temple courts; this purity was required of those wishing to offer their sacrifices to Yahweh.

-You don’t come across many churches these days that have purity requirements for those wish to come in to worship.
+You don’t come across many churches these days that have purity requirements for those who wish to come in to worship.
 Or at least they wouldn’t admit to having purity requirements.

 Alice Walker wrote a story titled the “Welcome Table” about a woman who wanted to go into a church and worship God.
 She walked right on up the steps and into the cold sanctuary.
 The minister shook her hand and said, “Auntie, you know this is not your church.”
 The women shot her dirty looks, and the ushers finally threw her out the door.

 Seems the woman wasn’t neat enough or clean enough or white enough to worship in that church.